Lindsay Wagner: Career

-Between 1971 and 1975, she appeared in five episodes of Universal's Marcus Welby, M.D. and two episodes of The Rockford Files.
+Between 1971 and 1975, she appeared in five episodes of Universal's Marcus Welby, M.D. and the 1974 pilot episode of The Rockford Files.
 In 1973, Wagner branched into film roles when Universal cast her in Two People, which was her first feature film and her first lead role.
 She also co-starred in the 20th Century Fox film The Paper Chase the same year, playing the daughter of the stern law professor, Kingsfield.